Author(s) : Michael Rutter, Ann LeCouteur and Catherine Lord

 Composed of 93 items, the ADI-R focuses on three functional domains:

-Results are scored and interpreted using a single convenient form.
-The ADI-R Comprehensive Algorithm Form allows you to calculate and interpret any one of five age-specific ADI-R algorithms (two Diagnostic Algorithms based on developmental history and used for formal diagnosis, and three Current Behaviour Algorithms focusing on present functioning and used for treatment and educational planning).
+ADI-R results can be scored and interpreted using a single convenient form.
+The ADI-R Comprehensive Algorithm Form allows clinicians to calculate and interpret any one of five age-specific ADI-R algorithms (two Diagnostic Algorithms that are based on developmental history and are used for formal diagnosis, and three Current Behavior Algorithms that focus on present functioning and are used for treatment and educational planning).
 The algorithms themselves have not changed; the revised form simply replaces the five forms previously needed to calculate the algorithms.

-Because the ADI-R is an interview rather than a test, and because it focuses on behaviours that are rare in unaffected individuals, it provides categorical results rather than scales or norms.
-Results can be used to support a diagnosis of autism or to determine the clinical needs of various groups in which a high rate of autism spectrum disorders might be expected (e.g., individuals with severe language impairments or certain medical conditions, children with congenital blindness, and youngsters suffering from institutional deprivation).
+Because the ADI-R is an interview rather than a test, and because it focuses on behaviors that are rare in unaffected individuals, it provides categorical results rather than scales or norms.
+Results can be used to support a diagnosis of autism or to determine the clinical needs of various groups in which a high rate of autism spectrum disorders (ASDs) might be expected (e.g., individuals with severe language impairments or certain medical conditions, children with congenital blindness).